Rhodri Philipps, 4th Viscount St Davids: Titles and family

 He is the elder son and heir of British peer Colwyn Philipps, 3rd Viscount St Davids (d.2009), and Augusta Victoria Correay Larraín (a Chilean national, from Santiago).

 Besides his viscountcy, which he inherited on the death of his father, he holds the older titles of Baron Strange of Knockin (1299), Baron Hungerford (1426), and Baron de Moleyns (1445), and the baronetcy of Picton Castle (1621).
 He is also a co-heir to the barony of Grey de Ruthyn.

-Philipps is married to the interior decorator Sarah Louise Butcher, who holds the title Lady St Davids.
+Philipps is married to interior decorator Sarah Louise Butcher, who holds the title Lady St Davids.
 The heir presumptive to the viscountcy is his younger brother Roland.
+He was educated at Downside School.

+He was also briefly enrolled at the University of Chicago.

 Legal problems

 Financial matters

 Philipps has received attention since at least the early 2000s, in relation to his business and legal affairs.
 He was first declared bankrupt in 2002, and subsequently held directorships in several companies.
-In September 2008, having been denied bail as a flight risk, Philipps spent more than a year in prison in Nuremberg.
-Claims were investigated that he used more than £350,000 of company funds on promoting an opera singer, £12,000 to rent a private jet and £5,000 on a shotgun from James Purdey.
+In September 2008, having been denied bail as a flight risk, Philipps spent more than a year in prison in Nuremberg while the German authorities investigated claims of the improper use of company funds.
 He was eventually given a two-year suspended prison sentence by a German court for mismanagement of funds related to his construction company Hans Brochier, from which he transferred a seven-figure sum to a newly registered company in the UK in 2005.
 In 2009 he appealed against the sentence.

 In September 2010, Philipps' West Sussex property, Strange Place, in Northchapel, was repossessed by Barclays Bank.
 In March 2011, he was declared bankrupt for a second time, and in November 2011 his wife, Viscountess St Davids, was sued for unpaid debts.

 In March 2012, Philipps unsuccessfully sued offshore legal advisors Corporate & Chancery Group for £110 million in the Supreme Court of Mauritius, alleging fraud and mismanagement.
 In February 2016, he was declared bankrupt for a third time.